-- Gap sites: We reduced the number of occupied properties not billed by 74, against a target of 50.
-In 2020/21, we reduced the number of occupied properties not billed by 118. - Void properties: We achieved our target of reducing our void properties in the year to 2.23%, against a target of 2.27%.
-[2020/21 reduction of 2.37%) - Vulnerable customers: Through surveys conducted, 97% [97%] in 2020/21) of our customers in vulnerable circumstances who receive financial help said they were happy with our service, and 98% [96% in 2020/21] of those that receive non-financial help were satisfied.
-We achieved the target of 90% for both customer surveys. - BSI Accreditation: We retained certification for BS 18477 for Inclusive Service Provision. - IT resilience: We have met the target of less than 1,500 Priority 1 and Priority 2 IT incidents in the year, with 949 incidents.
-(2020/21 was also 949 incidents)
+- Gap sites: In the year, we reduced the number of occupied properties not billed by 74, against a target of 50. - Void properties: We achieved our target of reducing our void properties in the year to 2.23%, against a target of 2.27%. - Vulnerable customers: Through surveys conducted, 97% of our customers in vulnerable circumstances who receive financial help said they were happy with our service, and 98% of those that receive non-financial help were satisfied.
+We achieved the target of 90% for both customer surveys. - British Standard Institute ('BSI') Accreditation: We retained certification for BS 18477 for Inclusive Service Provision.
+This is the BSI's quality standard for support of customers in vulnerable circumstances. - IT resilience: We have met the target of an incident impact score of less than 1,500 Priority 1 and Priority 2 IT incidents in the year.
+Our score in 2021/22 was 949, the same as in 2020/21.